ye-spencer/Databases-Final-Project/README.md

 ## Overview

-Predict the Centennial Podium scrapes 16+ years (2010–2026) of NCAA Division III track & field results from [TFRRS](https://www.tfrrs.org/) for all 10 Centennial Conference schools, stores them in a normalized PostgreSQL database, and uses statistical models to predict who will make the podium — and which team will win — at the conference championship.
+Predict the Centennial Podium scrapes 16+ years (2010–2026) of NCAA Division III track & field results from [TFRRS](https://www.tfrrs.org/) for all 10 Centennial Conference schools, stores them in a normalized PostgreSQL database, and uses statistical models to predict who will make the podium (and which team will win) at the conference championship.
 A Next.js web app lets you browse athletes, meets, schools, and predictions interactively.

 **The pipeline:**